AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ![Exclusions](https://cdn.adguard.com/public/Adguard/kb/VPN/Screenshots/add_site_android.jpg)

 >There are some nuances in manual adding domains.
-For example, if you manually exclude the domain `google.com`, all `*.google.com` subdomains will also be listed in exclusions.
-However, domain names with other top-level domains, such as `google.ru` or `google.it`, will not be excluded.
+For example, if you manually exclude the domain `yahoo.com`, all `*.yahoo.com` subdomains will also be listed in exclusions.
+However, domain names with other top-level domains, such as `yahoo.jp` or `yahoo.fr`, will not be excluded.
 Or you can add `youtube.com` to the exclusions, but the domain of the same service `youtu.be` will not get into the list.
 In this case, it’s more safe to use built-in lists of services, because we put there all subdomains related to each platform.

 As you can enable subdomains in service lists, we added boxes that reflect the status of each service — you can see them on the main screen of *Exclusions* to the left of each service name: **fully-enabled** status is marked with a white check mark on green background, **fully-disabled** — with a gray box, and **partly-enabled**, which means that one or more parameters were changed — with a green square on white background.
 Good news: you can always return to the default view of service lists in case you’ve deleted or disabled any domains from there.